 South Cornwall · TR11

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and Victorian villas.
+A TR11 site visit comes before a Mylor Bridge sketch, every time — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward Edwardian houses on Comfort Road and Victorian villas.

 - Conservation Area